Trichodiadema densum (Haw.) Schwantes

-Trichodiadema densum is not a cactus, but could be mistaken for one.
-Its leaves are succulent and end in a circle of stiff hairs, giving the plant a similar appearance to some species in the cactus genus Mammillaria.
-It is a compact, mat-forming, perennial, short shrub up to 4 inches (10 cm) high, with woody stems and thick, fleshy roots.
-The green, succulent leaves are up to 0.8 inch (2 cm) long and each tipped with a crown of white hairs.
-The daisy-like flowers are vivid carmine pink, up to 2 inches (5 cm) in diameter, opening in the morning and closing later in the day.
-The flowers appear from autumn through to spring.
+Trichodiadema densum is not a cactus but could be mistaken for one.
+Its leaves end in a circle of stiff hairs, giving the plant a similar appearance to some Mammillarias.
+It grows up to 4 inches (10 cm) tall as a mat-forming succulent with thickened fleshy roots, woody stems, and thick fleshy green leaves.
+The leaves are up to 0.8 inches (2 cm) long and 0.2 inches (0.5 cm) in diameter.

 How to Grow and Care

-The basics of Mesemb care are very simple, with free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
-Yet the difficulties are endless, trying to adapt to the mesembs’ own adaptability and to follow their growth habits in your particular conditions.
+The care basics are very simple: free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
+Yet the difficulties are endless, trying to adapt to the Mesembs' adaptability and follow their growth habits in your particular conditions.